timurista/simple-serviceworker-tutorial/docs/service-worker.md

 **If you are familiar with MVC, the service worker can be thought of as taking position as the Controller for the page itself**

+## MultiThreading?
+With the introduction of Web Workers in html 5, an api was introduced to allow actions or scripts to be run a separate thread.
+This is costly however for the browsers memory resources, so they should be used lightly.

 ### Key features
 - It is event-driven
 - Is a javascript file that can control web page it is registered on, modfiying navigation and resource requests, and caches resources in a granual fashion ( to improve loading time of your page)